Submitted by on

 Entities that will be mandated to adhere to the CMMC compliance deadline include those engaged in contracts with the DoD, whether as primary contractors or subcontractors at any level.
 This consists of a broad spectrum of enterprises, ranging from major defense contractors to smaller suppliers and service entities.
 The applicability of the CMMC compliance deadline is not limited to defense product manufacturers.
 It also covers entities offering services, such as IT support, logistics, research and development, engineering, consulting, and training, when their operations involve handling or accessing FCI or CUI.

 To be ready for the CMMC deadline, organizations subject to compliance need to understand the three levels.
-Each level is based on required practices and controls, and in a tiered manner, each level builds on the previous level.
+Each level is based on required practices (sometimes referred to as “controls”), and in a tiered manner, each level builds on the previous level.

 • CMMC Level 1